 It’s quite amazing how they have managed this show: the stories are engaging even though sometimes to tend to be very ridiculous and they pay attention to fans (which has paid off).
 The series has become very popular and has now many books in stores based on the series.
 The series is still running now at season 12 and the stories get crazier by the minute.
 Find the first season to watch!

-Stargate is based on the idea of an alien Einstein Rosen bridge device (the Stargate) that enables nearly instantaneous travel across the cosmos.
+Stargate SG1 is based on the idea of an alien Einstein Rosen bridge device (the Stargate) that enables nearly instantaneous travel across the cosmos.
 The franchise began with the film “Stargate”, released on October 28, 1994.

-The concept is very intriguing as a military team travel through the Stargate to unknown worlds facing challenges and threats.
+The concept is very intriguing as a military team travels through the Stargate to unknown worlds facing challenges and threats.
 The series ran from 1997 to 2007 in 10 seasons.
 Season 10 finalizes with the film “The Ark of Truth”.
 Find Season 1 to watch!

 Arrow is based on the DC comic book character Green Arrow.
 The story is about billionaire playboy Oliver Queen (Stephen Amell), who, five years after being stranded on a hostile island, returns home to fight crime and corruption as a secret vigilante (initially called “The Hood” whose weapon of choice is a bow and arrow.

-The Expanse is based on the series of novels by James S. A. Corey and set in a future where humanity has colonized the Solar System.
+The Expanse is based on a series of novels by James S. A. Corey and set in a future where humanity has colonized the Solar System.
 It follows United Nations executive Chrisjen Avasarala (Shohreh Aghdashloo), police detective Josephus Miller (Thomas Jane), and ship’s officer Jim Holden (Steven Strait) and his crew as they investigate a conspiracy that threatens peace in the system and the survival of humanity.

 Feel free to leave your comments.
 I would love to hear from you.